 The Process of Buying a Business

-What is the process of buying a business?
 Buying a business is a process that takes time.
 It can sometimes take years to find the right opportunity.
-Although this blog is about selling a business, if a seller understands the buyer process, it will make it easier for the seller during a transaction.
+Although this article is about buying a business, if a seller understands the buyer process, it will make it easier for the seller during a transaction.
 Hence my Golden Rule – Put your feet in the shoes of the other party.

 Unfortunately, many buyers want to look at all available options, thinking they’ll recognize what they’re looking for when they see it.
-That approach is actually a waste valuable time and energy and can lead to frustration and an end to the search.
+That approach is actually a waste of valuable time and energy and can lead to frustration and an end to the search.
 Or the potential buyer may miss out on great opportunities because they weren’t found early enough or they weren’t ready to move forward with a purchase.

 Start with a self-assessment – Ask yourself why you want to buy a business.
 What types of work activities do you like and what kind of lifestyle do you want to pursue?
 It’s important to understand that there may be more work and longer hours for an owner in some industries.
 Be sure to include your family in the assessment.